emustudio/edigen/README.md

 Edigen - Emulator Disassembler Generator
 ========================================

-Edigen is a command-line tool which generates Java source code of an emulator and disassembler from a text file in a specific format.
+Edigen is a command-line tool which generates Java source code of:
+ * an instruction decoder of an emulator
+ * a disassembler

+from a text file written in its own domain-specific language.

 Writing disassemblers and emulator instruction decoders by hand is tedious and error-prone.
-The code is often unreadable and unmaintainable. *Edigen* takes a file containing instruction formats, operation codes, mnemonics and instruction semantics as an input.
+The code is often unreadable and unmaintainable. *Edigen* takes a file containing the description of instruction formats, operation codes and mnemonics as an input.
 It generates Java classes compatible with the [emuStudio](http://github.com/vbmacher/emuStudio) platform, i.e. implementing interfaces from [emuLib](http://github.com/vbmacher/emuLib).

-At this stage, only the disassembler generator is being implemented.

 Input file example
 ------------------